Staff and Leadership

 Kip graduated from Bethel in 1986 and later from Memphis Theological Seminary (1990), where he served as president of the Student Government Association, received the award for Cumberland Presbyterian History and graduated with honors.

 He was ordained at the Colonial Cumberland Presbyterian Church by Trinity Presbytery and has served churches in Texas, Georgia and Mississippi before coming to Brenthaven.
-Kip serves on the Board of Christian Education in Nashville Presbytery and the Board of Trustees for Memphis Theological Seminary.
-He also serves as the Stated Clerk of Tennessee Synod of the Cumberland Presbyterian Church.
+Kip serves on the Board of Missions in Nashville Presbytery and also serves as the Stated Clerk of Tennessee Synod of the Cumberland Presbyterian Church.

 Kip and Jodi have two daughters, Madison, who is a fourth-grade teacher and Devin, who works as a counselor.